 In fact, so much can be tweaked and changed that for a new user or someone not experienced with animation, the sheer number of customization options can be a little overwhelming.

 Assets and stock footage

-Biteable has 200+ beautiful video templates, created by our in-house team of professional animators and video creators.
+Biteable has around 1000 beautiful video templates, created by our in-house team of professional animators and video creators.
 Every one is available for free and paid users, and we’re constantly adding new ones.

 Our templates are optimized for different video types, from explainer and promo videos to social media posts and infographics.
 Creating a video with Biteable is as easy as choosing a template and adding your content.

 Powtoon has 100+ templates categorized by Work, Education and Personal, then further organized into different types, like Marketing, Video Ads, and Holiday.

 There are animated as well as live action templates, and some templates are available in both a square and horizontal aspect ratio.

 Some templates are available under the free plan, while others require a Pro plan, and others are only available to Pro+ members.

 You’re able to add additional scenes from a number of different collections, each categorized under different ‘looks.’
 Though again, some of these are only available to paid plan members.

 Biteable stock footage